library-pals/read-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
-    "identifier": "", // Required.
-The book's identifier.
+    "identifier": "", // The book's identifier.
 This is an ISBN, Libby or Libro.fm share URL.
 Required.
     "book-status": "", // Required.
 What is the status of the book?
 Required.
 You can completely customize the default value and options.
 Default: `want to read`.
 Options: `want to read`, `started`, `finished`, `abandoned`, `summary`.
     "date": "", // Date to record the status of the book (YYYY-MM-DD).
 Leave blank for today.
 Optional.
     "notes": "", // Notes about the book.
 Optional.